Galle Trilingual Inscription

 The Galle Trilingual Inscription is a stone tablet with an inscription in three languages, Chinese, Tamil and Persian, located in Galle, Sri Lanka.
 Dated 15 February 1409, it was installed by the Chinese admiral Zheng He in Galle during his grand voyages.

 The text concerns offerings made by him and others to the mountain Sri Pada (Adam's Peak) in Sri Lanka.
 The Chinese inscription mentions offerings to Buddha, the Persian in Perso-Arabic script to Allah and the Tamil inscription mentions offering to Tenavarai Nayanar (Hindu god Vishnu).
 The admiral invoked the blessings of Hindu deities here for a peaceful world built on trade.
-The stele was discovered in Galle in 1911 and is now preserved in the Colombo National Museum.

 On his third voyage, Zheng He sailed from China in 1409, and carried with him the trilingual tablet which he planned to erect in Sri Lanka.
 The date equates to 15 February 1409, indicating that it was inscribed in Nanjing before the fleet set out.
 The Chinese portion gives praise to the Buddha and records lavish offerings in his honour.